nuxt/docs/guide/installation.md

 Now if we refresh the url, we can see `Hello world` displayed on the browser.

-*Info: Nuxt.js will listen on the files changes inside the `pages` directory, so no need to restart the application when adding new pages!*
+<p class="Alert">Info: Nuxt.js will listen on the files changes inside the `pages` directory, so no need to restart the application when adding new pages</p>

 ### What's next?